- Stop in the town of Port Augusta

 - Travel to the Head of the Great Australian Bight

-- See up to 60 magnificent whales which have gathered in the Bight
+- See the amazing sight of up to 60 magnificent whales which have gathered in the Bight

 - Visit the little fishing village of Fowlers Bay